vertexproject/synapse/docs/synapse/glossary.rst

 Data Model Explorer
 -------------------

-In :ref:`gloss-optic`, the Data Model Explorer (found in the :ref:`gloss-tool-help`) documents and cross-references the current forms and lightweight edges in the Synapse :ref:`gloss-data-model`.
+In :ref:`gloss-optic`, the Data Model Explorer (found in the :ref:`gloss-help-tool`) documents and cross-references the current forms and lightweight edges in the Synapse :ref:`gloss-data-model`.

 .. _gloss-deconflictable: